CS 314 - Specification 10 - Binary Search Trees

 Programming Assignment 10: Individual Assignment.
 You must complete this assignment on your own.
 You may not acquire from any source (e.g. another student or an internet site) a partial or complete solution to a problem or project that has been assigned.
 You may not show another student your solution to an assignment.
 You may not have another person (current student, former student, tutor, friend, anyone) “walk you through” how to solve an assignment.
 You may get help from the instructional staff.
 You may discuss general ideas and approaches with other students but you may not develop code together.
 Review the class policy on collaboration from the syllabus.

 The purposes of this assignment are:

 Description: Implement a binary search tree class.
 Make the data structure generic using Java's generics and parameterized data types.
 You are free to use the code we have developed together in lecture, just put a comment stating the code came from lecture.
-If you did not attend lecture or take notes you are expected to develop all the code on your own.
+If you did not attend lecture or take notes you shall develop the code on your own.
 You may not use the TreeSet or TreeMap classes from the Java standard library when implementing your Binary Search Tree.
-You will use the TreeSet class in some experiments.
+You will use the Java TreeSet class in some experiments.

 |Source Code||Stopwatch.java.
 Used to record times of experiments in questions.java.||Provided by me.
 Do not alter.|

 |Implementation||BinarySearchTree.java An implementation of a binary search tree.||Provided by you and me.
 Mostly you.|